mkjeff/secs4net/README.md

                             L()))));
 ```

 4\.
-SecsMessage/Item is immutable(API level).
+SecsMessage/Item is immutable.

 5\.
-Almost all of the object had to be allocated in shared pools.
+Almost all of the object has to be allocated in shared pool.